Haqeeqat (1964 film): Themes and influences

 The film is based on the 1962 Sino-Indian War, a war that started out as a cartographic battle fought over ownership of territory.
 The film is constructed around the battle of Rezang La, a battle which was considered the only part of the war in which India came out on top.
 Out of the 120 Indian soldiers who fought in Rezang La, 114 were killed.
 It is said that 1300 Chinese soldiers were also killed.
 While Major Shaitan Singh led Ahir Company of 13 Kumaon, Brigadier Tapishwar Narain Raina was in-charge of the brigade in Chushul which included 13 Kumaon.
 Brigadier TN Raina was awarded a Maha Vir Chakra and went on to become India's ninth Chief of the Army Staff in 1975; unlike the fate of many other generals of the 1962 war who "faded away in ignominy and disgrace".
 The Sino–Indian war is a story of Indian soldiers being treated as "sacrificial lambs", while a nation celebrated Diwali and a government was distracted with other foreign relations in Africa and South Korea.

-Gita Vishawnath writes that film has scenes which "represent the active male hero and the passive female collaborator reinforce the gendered narratives of war".
-Scenes including the portrayal of a "nationalist mother" who must produce sons for the battlefield and sisters-in-laws who are angry with their brother "because they do not want another woman in the family to suffer from long years of separation".
-In the film, Angmo (Priya Rajvansh) is raped by an enemy soldier, however she goes on to kill a number of enemy soldiers, thus "avenging the violation of her body", her territory, before dying.
-Seen as a possession of man, the film shows her lying beside her lover Bahadur Singh, a win for love.
-Despite the "national shame" surrounding losing a war, such scenes helped cover the loss of territory to China, just as Angmo had been forced on by the enemy.
-To be a patriotic soldier, Brigadier Singh must be ready to put his son in harms way.
-By showing that Brigadier Singh (Jayant) and Captain Bahadur Singh (Dharmendra) are father-son duo, the film wades through the family versus nation dilemma, and shows contradictions of serving both family and nation.
-The film tries to show a "moral victory for India".